yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The authors would like to thank the following individuals who contributed ideas, feedback, and wording that shaped and formed the final specification: Henrik Kroll, Grese Hyseni.
 As well as the attendees of the OAuth Security Workshop 2025 session in which this topic was discussed for their ideas and feedback.

+# Document History

+\[\[ To be removed from the final specification ]] -latest
+* Phrased the challenge in Trust Domain terminology
+* Discussed interim Authorization Server interacting the end-user, which is not the user-authenticating Authorization Server
+* Moved Cookies discussion to Protocol Flow

+-03
+* Defined parameters and values
+* Added error native_callback_uri_not_claimed

+-02
+* Clarified wording
+* Improved figures

+-01
+* Better defined terms
+* Explained deep link claiming detection on iOS and android

+-00
+* initial working group version (previously draft-zehavi-oauth-app2app-browserless)